mogtofu33/docker-compose-drupal/README.md

 You can find a script in scripts/get-tools.sh folder to download or update all tools.
 <pre>
-cd THIS_PROJECT/scripts/
+cd THIS_PROJECT
-chmod +x get-tools.sh
+chmod +x scripts/get-tools.sh
 ./get-tools.sh
 </pre>